BioinformaticsLabAtMUN/Promotech/README.md

 `clear && python promotech.py -s -f examples/sequences/test.fasta -m "RF-HOT"`

-### Whole Genome
+### Whole-Genome

-1. Parse the whole genome in the FASTA file by using `--parse-genome, -pg` and specifying the file using `--fasta, -f` .
+1. Parse the whole-genome in the FASTA file by using `--parse-genome, -pg` and specifying the file using `--fasta, -f` .
 A smaller subset of the sliding window sequences can be used for testing purposes using the **--test-samples, -ts** parameter.

 `python promotech.py -pg -f  -m RF-HOT examples/genome/ECOLI_2.fasta`